sut-ai/notes/notebooks/advanced_heuristics/index.md

 So ***h<sub>1</sub>(n) &le; h<sub>2</sub>(n) < C - g(n)*** and it would be expanded by A* with h<sub>1</sub> as well.

+<hr style="border:2px solid gray"> </hr>

+### Relaxing

 We also can improve our heuristic by some methods.
 We are always trying to lower the difference between h* and h, expanded nodes and algorithm time complexity by making change in our heuristic.

-One of the main ways for improving heuristics is **Relaxing** the problem.

-In this procedure we try to enlarge the feasible answers set by simplifying the problem.
+One of the main ways for improving heuristics is **Relaxing** the problem .In this procedure we try to enlarge the feasible answers set by simplifying the problem.

-<hr style="border:2px solid gray"> </hr>

-### Relaxing

-One of the most common ways to find efficient heuristic function is that we convert our hard problem which is indissoluble in reasonable time, to a *more general problem with larger state space*.
+So one of the most common ways to find efficient heuristic function is that we convert our hard problem which is indissoluble in reasonable time, to a *more general problem with larger state space*.

 Discussing more specifically, original problem has a set of constraints.
 Noe we **ignore some constraints** and solve the expanded problem.
 Since number of constraints have decreased, we have more goal states and our state space expands.